biud436/vscode-rgss-script-compiler/README.md

 -   Ruby version 2.6.8 or higher must be installed on your system.
 -   Wine (preferably the latest version)

-# Change Log

-## 0.9.3 - 09 Dec 2023

--   Fixed an issue where filenames were always set to ASCII-8BIT [(#23)](https://github.com/biud436/vscode-rgss-script-compiler/issues/23)
--   Added stack trace code to the Ruby code.

 # Marketplace Link